Recommended Settings

 • Set region to United States (US)

-• Preset: Long Range - Fast (Default)
+• Preset: Medium Range Slow

 • Number of hops: 3 (Default) - Please don’t turn this up.